Best Practices for Responding to Reviews on Google, Facebook & Yelp

 10. Don’t Respond Emotionally

 Reviews are customer opinions and you don't want to emotionally respond to a negative opinion even when it’s a personal attack.
 Not only will customers be more upset and tell others, but an emotional response could be visible on Google, Facebook and Yelp for years — and could significantly hurt your brand’s reputation.
-Even worse, they could copy and paste your response all over the internet.
+Even worse, your response could be copy and pasted all over the internet.

 If a customer leaves a negative review, wait before responding.
 Give it an hour, 5 hours or 24 hours.
 For example, here's an emotional response from a business owner who should have waited to respond: